fuzzybinary/godot_dart/README.md

     StringName.fromString('Simple'),
     parentClass: StringName.fromString('Sprite2D'),
     // a vTable getter is required for classes that will be used from extensions.
     // If you are not adding any virtual functions, just return the base class's vTable.
-    // If the class is only used from scripts, this is likely not necessary.
     vTable: Sprite2D.sTypeInfo.vTable;
   );
   // An override of [typeInfo] is required.
 This is how